DannyNemer/javascript-comments-style-guide/README.md

 ## In-Line Comments

   1. Use `/** ... */` for JSDoc above functions and global variables.
-Include descriptions for the function, its paramters, and its return value, and specify types for all parameters and return values.
+Include descriptions for the function, its parameters, and its return value, and specify types for all parameters and return values.

     ```js
     // Bad